Overview

 What tests will be done to diagnose a vaginal boil?

 There aren’t any specific tests that are required to diagnose a sore on the vaginal lip.
-A sample of the fluid may be collected to see what kind of bacteria is causing the infection or leading to ingrown hair on the vagina or folliculitis vaginal.
+A fluid sample may be collected to see what kind of bacteria is causing the infection or leading to ingrown hair on the vagina or folliculitis vaginal.
 Antibiotics are given to treat recurring vaginal boils.
 Although, this can be a symptom of an underlying condition.
 Screening for sexually transmitted infections (STIs) is sometimes also carried out.

 How to get rid of vaginal boils